ThatsVie/atlas-higher_level_programming/javascript_objects_scopes_closures/README.md

 ### 0-rectangle.js:

-This file contains an empty class `Rectangle` defined using the class notation.
+This script contains an empty class `Rectangle` defined using the class notation.
 It serves as the starting point for creating a `Rectangle` class with properties and methods.

 ### 0-main.js:

-This file is a script that demonstrates the usage of the `Rectangle` class defined in `0-rectangle.js`.
+This script demonstrates the usage of the `Rectangle` class defined in `0-rectangle.js`.
 It imports the `Rectangle` class, creates an instance of `Rectangle` named `r1`, and prints out the instance and its constructor.

 ### 1-rectangle.js: